DinoLFG/ViteProdDino/README.md

 ## 💁‍♀️ How to use

 - Install dependencies `yarn`
-- Connect to your Railway project `railway link`
 - Start the development server `railway run yarn dev`

 ## 📝 Notes